Kraken notebook: Nathan Bastian, Morgan Geekie among young forwards vying for bottom two lines

 “I think it’s something everyone was thinking about,” Geekie said of getting selected.
 “I was definitely caught off guard, but it’s a good change and a good opportunity.”

-Geekie was drafted by the Hurricanes in the third round in 2017, when Kraken general manager Ron Francis the same role in Carolina.
+Geekie was drafted by the Hurricanes in the third round in 2017, when Kraken general manager Ron Francis was in the same role in Carolina.
 In parts of two NHL seasons, Geekie has shown flashes.
 He scored his first three goals on his first three shots with the Hurricanes.

 It wasn’t enough to break into consistent playing time, but his experience at center might give him an advantage in camp battles.